-- providing a website and a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations
+- providing a caseworker to network the High Five animals to potential receiving organizations

 - offering financial assistance to eliminate barriers to the successful transfer of animals, including short term boarding, fuel, vaccinations, testing and more.

 Since 1997 animal releasing agencies in VA have annually reported data to the VA Department of Agriculture.
 These years of data illustrate the incredible progress VA has made in saving lives and creates the roadmap for saving more lives.
 Thanks to the PETCO Foundation for creating and maintaining this interactive data tool.

 The happy endings for these animals were made possible by grants from the APSCA, The William H. Donner Foundation and other anonymous donors.
 We are deeply grateful to our generous funders for supporting High Five VA which is vital to saving the lives of Virginia’s sheltered and community animals.